 Answer: Our nose can sense the bad and good smell.
-Since, Deepak’s nappy might be dirty so Sushila covered her nose.
-In case of her daughter’s nappy, Sushila didn’t get any dirty smell so did not cover her nose.
+Since Deepak’s nappy might be dirty, Sushila covered her nose.
+In the case of her daughter’s nappy, Sushila didn’t get any dirty smell so did not cover her nose.

 Q2.
 How do you feel when you walk near a heap of garbage?
 Think of the children who spend the whole day picking things from such garbage.